outrera/free-game-art/foss-copyright-infringement-records.md

     medical care and sympathy And yes, he is a MOM`s TROLL kek -- https://www.reddit.com/r/opensourcegames/comments/7yu7xu/how_linux_community_steals_proprietary_assets/

 And still I have collected a few facts of illegal appropriation of intellectual property by FOSS community.
+Whistleblowers are welcome!
+If you know something ugly regarding any free software project, be it asset theft or just rude behavior, please inform me anonymously at snv985@gmail.com and I promise to make everyone aware of their misdeeds.
+Fiat justitia ruat caelum!

 Open source developers rarely check the source of the assets.
 For example:
 - Several open source games (like ZeroK-RTS) appear to be using sounds from http://free-loops.com/pd-loops-1.html which is  full of illegal content, like the sounds taken from Sound Ideas (http://free-loops.com/2975-9mm-shotgun.html), Godzilla movies (http://free-loops.com/3006-godzilla.html) or Warcraft 2 (http://free-loops.com/3010-horse.html http://free-loops.com/3009-hello.html).